 Visits to the cave in 2018 and 2019:

 During two visits to the cave in 2018 and one visit in 2019 it became obvious that Berlincourt and Stephanides visited the Gravolithia cave in 1926.
 The richly decorated main grotto is unique on Corfu.
 Stalactites, stalagmites and columns are everywhere.
-At the right side of the hall a small chamber is located.
+At the right side of the hall there is a small chamber located.
 It is said that there was a door in this part of the cave 30 years ago.
 Nowadays nothing is left of that anymore.
 At one point in the small chamber, a small window leading to greater depth is located, but the passage is too small for crawling.

 The left part of the cave is much bigger and lower than the main room.
 Duck walking and crawling on knees or on the back is necessary because the ceiling is low.
 At two points there are small windows.
 From one of the windows cold air comes up from the depth.

 No bats were found in the cave but the entire floor of the cave is covered with bath guano.
 Locals say lots of bats were living in the cave thirty years ago.
 The small pool mentioned in Stephanides' book was not found or was disapeared.

 It is interesting to mention that the stalactites and other decorations in the cave have grown faster than the regular 0.5 centimetres each century, over the past 110 years.
 It is known that some stalacitites are able to grow 1 centimetre each year.
 These although are exceptions!

 Stephanides Th.
 Ph., Island Trails, London: Macdonald, 1973.